soumya997/Listreqs/README.md

 # todos:

 - [x] Create a single shell script to get the job done.
-- [x] **Use the python script to create a python library:**
+- [ ] **Use the python script to create a python library:**
-      It should be like a shell command,like doing `Listreqs requirements.txt`(or something else) after activating the virtual environment should create a `requirements.txt` with all the installed package         name and verison inside the current directory.
+      It should be like a shell command,like doing `Listreqs requirements.txt` after activating the virtual environment should create a `requirements.txt` with all the installed package         name and verison inside the current directory.
 - [ ] Create `requirements.txt` from a public repo where `requirements.txt` is not given.
 Use `python poetry` for this.
 - [ ] Create `requirements.txt` from base environment, using basic regex